leoprover/scala-tptp-parser/README.md

   * CNF: (Untyped) clause-normal form, and
   * TPI: TPTP Process Instruction language.

-The parser is based on v7.4.0.3 of the TPTP syntax BNF (http://tptp.org/TPTP/SyntaxBNF.html).
+The parser was initially based on v7.4.0.3 of the TPTP syntax BNF (http://tptp.org/TPTP/SyntaxBNF.html), but should now be up-to-date with v7.5.0.0.

 **New since v1.4:** `scala-tptp-parser` also supports parsing the new TPTP format for non-classical logics (see http://tptp.org/NonClassicalLogic/)